Masmiseim36/nxpSDK/boards/frdmk64f/multiprocessor_examples/erpc_server_matrix_multiply_uart/readme.txt

 result data back to client.
 Result matrix is then printed on the PC side.

 eRPC documentation
-eRPC specific files are stored in: middleware\multicore_<version>\erpc eRPC documentation is stored in: middleware\multicore_<version>\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io
+eRPC specific files are stored in: middleware\multicore\erpc eRPC documentation is stored in: middleware\multicore\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io

 PC Side Setup (Python)
 1. Make sure you have Python installed on your PC
-2. Install eRPC module to Python by executing setup.py located in: middleware\multicore\erpc\erpc_python
+2. Install serial module by executing following command in command line: "python -m pip install pyserial"
-3. Install serial module by executing following command in command line: "python -m pip install pyserial"
+3. Install eRPC module to Python by executing setup.py located in: middleware\multicore\erpc\erpc_python - "python setup.py install"

 Usage of run_uart.py
 usage: run_uart.py [-h] [-c] [-s] [-p PORT] [-b BD]